Castell's sign: Interpretation

-In asymptomatic patients where there is a very low clinical suspicion for splenomegaly, physical examination alone is unlikely to rule-in splenomegaly due to the inadequate sensitivity of the examination.
+In asymptomatic patients where there is a very low clinical suspicion for splenomegaly, physical examination alone is unlikely to rule in splenomegaly due to the inadequate sensitivity of the examination.
 Similar to many other findings in medicine, Castell's sign must be combined with clinical findings to rule in splenomegaly.
 To achieve a positive predictive value over 90%, the pretest probability must be 70%.
-Grover et al., recommends a greater than 10% preexamination clinical suspicion of splenic enlargement to effectively rule in the diagnosis of splenomegaly with physical exam.
+Grover et al., recommends a greater than 10% preexamination clinical suspicion of splenic enlargement to rule in the diagnosis of splenomegaly effectively with physical exam.
 However, a 10% pretest probability only yields a positive predictive value of 35%.